Worship Schedule

 Centering Prayer is a contemplative method of prayer that facilitates opening the mind and heart to God.
 Gatherings consist of a brief opening; sitting in silence for 20 minutes ending with the Lord’s Prayer, then a sharing of video or short discussion of spiritual topic of choice.
 All are welcome.

-Centering Prayer meets on Mondays at 5:00 PM on Zoom (link can be found in the ON THE CALENDAR section of the email newsletter) and on Fridays at 6:00 PM in the parlor.
-The Friday group will move to Wednesdays at 6:00 PM beginning June 4.
+Centering Prayer meets on Mondays at 5:00 PM on Zoom (link can be found in the ON THE CALENDAR section of the email newsletter) and on Wednesdays at 6:00 PM in the parlor.

 Daughters of the King